yxjiang/yxjiang.github.io/_posts/2020-12-31-year-end-reading-lists.md

 This is probably the most inspiring book I read this year, written by David Goggins, a former Navy SEAL member, a ultramarathon runner, and a once loser.

 As a memoir, David described his 20-year experience as an aboslute loser and how he transformed himself to aim to success.
-In addition to emotional motivating, this book also provide tips on helping regulate yourself.
+In addition to emotional motivating, this book also provides tips on helping regulate yourself.
 In each chapter, David challenges the readers to improve on one aspect.
-By reading through this book, the readers not only go through the life of David Goggins but also learnt the tactics he used to improve himself.
+By reading through this book, the readers would not only go through the life of David Goggins but also learn the tactics he used to improve himself.
 It is the first time that I wish a book is thicker so that I can enjoy reading it for a longer time.

 Only the paranoid survive.